 This telemedicine services provider suffered heavily in April 2022 when it announced its first quarter results (its share price has not seen a meaningful recovery since, so that it continues to trade around five-year lows).
-The loss-making company missed analyst expectations and reduced its guidance for 2022, citing challenges in both the D2C mental health market (it identified higher advertising costs and a lower-than-expected yield on marketing spend as being drivers) and the chronic condition market (extended sales cycle as employers and health plans evaluate their long-term strategies was highlighted as a cause).
+The loss-making company missed analyst expectations and reduced its guidance for 2022, citing challenges in both the D2C mental health market (higher advertising costs and a lower-than-expected yield on marketing spend) and the chronic condition market (extended sales cycle as employers and health plans evaluate their long-term strategies).